ahansenlab/AbsLoopQuant_analysis_code/README.md

 This Jupyter notebook is used to calculate the ground-truth looping probabilities (y-values) from the simulated trajectories, as well as the Micro-C dot strengths (x-values) from the simulated Micro-C contact map, to be used in the simulated calibration curve.

+## How to cite

+This work is shared under an MIT license.
+If you make use of analysis scripts or data from this work, please cite as follows:

+Jusuf, J.M., Grosse-Holz, S., Gabriele, M., Mach, P., Flyamer, I.M., Zechner, C., Giorgetti, L., Mirny, Leonid, L.A., Hansen, A.S., Genome-wide absolute quantification of chromatin looping.